zeromev/zeromev.github.io/index.md

 See the problem for yourself by visiting our flagship product, the [zeromev frontrunning explorer](https://www.zeromev.org) and read the [guide](/explorer) here.

-If you are an Ethereum validator, see our alternative execution client [Zeromev-Geth](/zmgeth).
+If you are an Ethereum validator, we have a [solution for you](/zmgeth).

 Please take note of our [terms of service](/disclaimer).